We may earn money or products from the companies mentioned or linked to in this post, including Amazon Affiliate links.

 Chemotherapy……UGH!
 What a nasty word in my life lately.
 Too many friends battling breast cancer, lupus and other horrific things.
 I feel helpless.
 What can any of us really do when a friend is at their absolute lowest moment but try to offer support?

 Last year when I was going through a low dose trial of chemo meds for lupus, I found something that really helped with my nausea.
-Through time I adapted the recipe to where the moment any one in our family is sick to their stomachs, THIS is what they crave.
-My very special Chemo Moonshine.
+Through time I adapted the recipe to where the moment any one in our family is sick to their stomach, THIS is what they crave.
+My very special Chemo Moonshine (there is no alcohol, its just a cute name for it).
 It’s good for just everyday upset tummies too!

 I am far from being a recipe blogger so please bear with me and know you can play with the amounts below to adjust to your taste.
 I like mine more cinnamony than gingery so I sometimes sprinkle in finely ground cinnamon.